Student loan borrowers are struggling to make repayments

 The Department of Education estimates 43 million people in the U.S. owe a collective $1.6 trillion in federal student loan debt.LEARN MORE

-Borrowers in income-driven repayment plans have long been eligible for forgiveness after 20 years of repayments, but generally not any sooner.
+Borrowers in income-driven repayment plans have long been eligible for forgiveness after 20 years.

 In July 2023, the government made changes to how it would count how much time borrowers were in repayments.
 This meant nearly 901,000 borrowers who took out student loans at least 20 years ago became eligible for loan forgiveness.

 Those who had their payments deferred after 2013 for economic or military hardship can now apply that time toward having their loan forgiven.
 Also, those who spent over 12 consecutive months in forbearance or over 36 months of cumulative forbearance can apply their time toward paying off their loans.

 The announcement comes a week after the White House said that student loan borrowers enrolled in the Saving on a Valuable Education (SAVE) Plan who have made payments for at least 10 years and originally took out up to $12,000 will be eligible for forgiveness.
 Eligible borrowers will have their loans automatically forgiven.

 The Federal Trade Commission issued a formal complaint to H&R Block for using deceptive practices in the free tax filing program.

 Maintaining a clean driving record isn't enough to keep rates low.
 Insurance companies are looking to recoup loses incurred in recent years.